Alex22sv/Optimization-guide-for-Minecraft-servers/README.md

 There's no way to optimize a Bedrock server because we cannot add modifications, plugins or update settings that may improve the server performance.
 Although, Bedrock servers don't really have a bad performance (most of the time).

 ## PocketMine-MP
+We suggest not using Pocketmine if you want to miss the updates of new Minecraft versions.
+Pocketmine is missing several features and all updates above 1.12 are not added to Pocketmine, also many gamerules are missing.
+Please do not use Pocketmine for a survival experience.
+The best way to get a better performance is using some optimization plugins (if they even exist).
 # Credits
 * Thanks to @Alex22-SV and @adriellwc for writing this guide.
 * [[GUIDE] Server Optimization⚡](https://www.spigotmc.org/threads/guide-server-optimization%E2%9A%A1.283181/)